Dominic Asquith

 Sir Dominic Anthony Gerard Asquith KCMG (born 7 February 1957) is a British career diplomat and former Ambassador to Iraq, Egypt, and Libya.
 He was First Secretary at the British Embassy in Washington DC.
 He was most recently the British High Commissioner to the Republic of India.

 Background and education

 Asquith is the younger son of The 2nd Earl of Oxford and Asquith and Anne (born Palairet).
-He was a great-grandson of H. H. Asquith, the former British Prime Minister.
+He is a great-grandson of H. H. Asquith, the former British Prime Minister.
 Asquith's elder brother Raymond, father Lord Oxford, and maternal grandfather Sir Michael Palairet, all served as British diplomats.
 Like his father and brother, he was educated at Ampleforth College.

 In 1975 he was involved in the Musa Alami project in the West Bank, Palestine, and worked as a researcher at the Institute of Palestine Studies in Beirut.

 In 1981 he worked as a freelance journalist in Amman, Jordan and then as the Executive Secretary to the Parliamentary Association for Euro-Arab Co-operation in London, until 1983.